Koanyaku/godot_rmesh_import/README.md

 Have you ever played [SCP – Containment Breach](https://scpcbgame.com/)?
 Have you ever thought _"Hmm...
 I want to get these rooms into Godot, but they're in this weird .rmesh file format."_?
 If so, then this addon is just the thing you need!

 This addon allows you to import this ancient file format officially supported by only one game into the Godot Engine.
-It supports .rmesh files from the original SCP – Containment Breach game, and also files from [CBRE-EX](https://github.com/AnalogFeelings/cbre-ex), a free third-party map editor for the game.
+It supports RMesh files from the original SCP – Containment Breach game, and also files from [CBRE-EX](https://github.com/AnalogFeelings/cbre-ex), a free third-party map editor for the game.

 ### Some features: